-Apple, Amazon, Tesla, Southwest Airlines, General Electric, Pfizer, Nike and others make the short list of the most innovative companies year after year.
-While pioneering a unique product or service is certainly part of the equation, what allows these companies to sustain that success over time really comes down to flexible agile leadership.
+Apple, Amazon, Spotify, The Washington Post, Square and others make the short list of the most innovative companies year after year.
+While pioneering a unique product or service is certainly part of the equation, what allows these companies to sustain that success over time really comes down to agile leadership.

-Leadership agility is the ability to effectively balance three factors that drive organizational performance – people, processes and innovation.
+Leadership agility is the ability to effectively balance three factors that drive performance – people, process and innovation.

 For a closer look at agile leadership in practice, let’s examine how three of America’s most innovative companies have adapted to a changing marketplace to rise above the competition time after time.

 3 Innovative Companies Who are Nailing Agile Leadership

 Amazon: Advancing Adaptation and Efficiency Simultaneously